 So I think it’s really important that you try to arm yourself with as much information as possible before you approach a translation agency, so you know exactly what you want and you can question them to make sure that they’re going to deliver on their promises.

 How do they make sure it happens?
 Do they have robust strategies in place?
 How do they deal with errors?
-Am I going to get a reduction in the cost, but then the money that I paid for that translation etc?
-You know I’m convinced that there are certainly at least one or two translation agencies out there who probably still shudder at the thought getting one of my emails when I found this and this and this and this in these different languages.
+Am I going to get a reduction in the cost […] You know I’m convinced that there are certainly at least one or two translation agencies out there who probably still shudder at the thought getting one of my emails when I found this and this and this and this in these different languages.

 LM: It’s quality control.

-How you can identify them, and yes Tom’s company is absolutely nailed on to understand your tone of voice and your overall branding and ultimately they will only work with clients who they think actually have a profound interest in developing their brand, and adhering to structures and you know ultimately they will do a lot of the QC for you if you’re not quite sure what you need to do, but you know it’s going to be on point and it will help you to develop.
+Tom’s company has it absolutely nailed and wants to understand your tone of voice and your overall branding and ultimately they will only work with clients who they think actually have a profound interest in developing their brand, and adhering to structures.
+You know that ultimately they will do a lot of the QC for you if you’re not quite sure what you need to do, but you know it’s going to be on point and it will help you to develop.

 LM: It’s a great tip.

 MC: Yes, I’d certainly recommend them.
-But again I’m sure if you’re listening elsewhere outside Norwich in Norfolk, I’m sure there would be a lot of other smaller agencies and you know probably big agencies as well that have accreditations I don’t know about.
-But you’ve got to do your research before you commit to anything, that’s translation 101 really.
+But again I’m sure if you’re listening elsewhere outside Norwich in Norfolk, there would be a lot of other smaller agencies and, you know, probably big agencies as well that have accreditations I don’t know about.
+But you’ve got to do your research before you commit to anything.
+That’s Translation 101, really.

-LM: And in terms of industries, are there any that you are seeing more demand for multilingual content?
-Or is it across the board that all industries there are no particular specifics?
+LM: And in terms of industries, are there any where you’re seeing more demand for multilingual content?
+Or is it across the board?
+There are no particular specifics?

-MC: I think it’s as with business in general, I mean wherever a business sector is growing there will be a demand for multilingual content.
-We’re becoming increasingly globalized as a culture, and I don’t see that going into reverse gear anytime soon.
+MC: I think it’s as with business in general.
+Wherever a business sector is growing there will be a demand for multilingual content.
+We’re becoming increasingly globalised as a culture, and I don’t see that going into reverse gear anytime soon.
 We’re opening up and doing business with markets that traditionally maybe we’re a little more closed, particularly in Asia.

-The growing economies of Brazil, Russia, India, China and you know people who are looking to develop truly global brands.
-You know it can happen in any sector where there’s growth, but certainly, I would say health care is a huge sector with a lot of global impetus to fight things like diabetes, and mental health issues stuff like that.
-You know I think the old model of going to one’s GP to get a diagnosis is increasingly being replaced by Dr. Google, and I know that health care is something that’s going to completely transform over the next generation.
+The growing economies of Brazil, Russia, India, China [are where people are] looking to develop truly global brands.
+You know it can happen in any sector where there’s growth, but certainly, I would say healthcare is a huge sector with a lot of global impetus to fight things like diabetes, and mental health issues stuff like that.
+You know I think the old model of going to one’s GP to get a diagnosis is increasingly being replaced by Dr. Google, and I know that healthcare is something that’s going to completely transform over the next generation.

 So again I think you’ll find an increasing amount of need for multilingual content there.
-The automotive sector is always going to be huge, and I think as you know that’s another industry that’s going to go under a colossal change in the next 20 years, becoming more carbon-neutral electric cars, driverless cars.
-But yes, I mean if I thought long and hard enough I could probably make a case for any industry sector really other than hyperlocal stuff.
+The automotive sector is always going to be huge, and I think, as you know, that’s another industry that’s going to go under a colossal change in the next 20 years, bringing more carbon-neutral electric cars, driverless cars.
+But yes, if I thought long and hard enough I could probably make a case for any industry sector really, other than hyperlocal stuff.